buddhasystem/pc2s/server/documentation/about.md

 to manipulate the database content
 * A C++ interface

+The Web service delivers data to the client which is formatted in YAML.

+### Dependencies
 Sample requirements (as they are set in the virtual environment):
 ```bash
 asgiref==3.3.1